 In the Kanto region around Tokyo, there is a whole ‘nother set of names which I hope you will forgive me for not bringing into the mix right now.

 Sea urchin roe fresh from Hokkaido is sweet with a firm and not watery or mushy texture.
-Less than fresh and it becomes bitter.
+If served less than fresh, it becomes bitter.
 Much of the product sold in Japan is airfreighted from Chile.
 I won’t insult this product—but really, try it in Hokkaido if you have a chance.
 You needn’t feel guilty about eating too many of these critters.
 They are a prickly pest that overgrazes kelp beds.
 A venture for feeding underweight sea urchins onshore and selling them for their roe—urchin ranching—is being trialed in Japan by Urchinomics.

 Yesso scallop is farmed in Mutsu Bay in Aomori.
 I had the opportunity to eat one right off the boat at the port of Hachinohe and still remember the sweetness of the meat with the slight saltiness of seawater.
 You likely won’t get it that fresh, but it is a local Japanese product likely to be good wherever you buy it in Japan.
 Scallop actually flash freezes well with little effect, so it’s a pretty safe bet in any season.